 Below is a full list of the critical illnesses covered by Legal & General.
 Unfortunately, not everything can be covered.
 For example, some types of cancer aren’t covered.
 And to make a claim for some illnesses, you need to have permanent symptoms.

-Children’s Critical Illness Cover is automatically included, for free Link to footnote
+Children’s Critical Illness Cover is automatically included as standard Link to footnote

 |Aorta graft surgery||Requiring surgical replacement|